Skip to main content

 While each service is slightly different, your car typically needs to be less than 12 years old and have fewer than 125,000 miles on it.
 Some companies also require a clean title and must have a market value of under $200,000.
 Some exceptions can be made for specialty vehicles, but you’ll have to contact the company directly for a custom inspection.

-There are a variety of different car sharing services you can use.
+There are two main car sharing services.
 They depend on exactly what type of vehicle you have, and the needs of the person renting.
 There are general purpose apps, like Turo.
 There are also apps that suit very specific needs, like only providing cars at airports.
 Here are some of the best options for renting out your vehicle, if you want.

 Turo